Neon:PrairieLand

 What they really mean is “their” family.

-Reading between the lines, they have their prejudices and don't want you to poke at them about how you're living your life, even if your life is being faithfully and prayerfully led by God.
-It is easier to manipulate the narrative about someone else, so you don't have to deal with your shortcomings, sin and need for God's grace.
+Reading between the lines, they have their prejudices and don't want you to poke at them with how you're living your life, even if God is faithfully and prayerfully leading it.
+It is easier to manipulate the narrative about someone else so you don't have to deal with your shortcomings, sins, and need for God's grace.

 A child with a disability...A native kid.
 Or going back to that earlier email – taking the Gospel to those horrible, dangerous Muslims.